 The solution…

-A black prince succulent should be planted in specific succulent and cacti soil (available from garden centers and Amazon) as this replicates the well draining, soil characteristics of its native environment.
+From my research in my early day of looking after succulent I quickly learned that a black prince succulent should be planted in specific succulent and cacti soil (available from garden centers and Amazon) as this replicates the well-draining, soil characteristics of its native environment.

-If your black prince succulent is in ordinary potting soil that does not drain well and dry out quickly after watering then replace the soil to prevent the succulent from dying.
+If your black prince succulent is in ordinary potting soil that does not drain well and dries out quickly after watering, then I would replace the soil to prevent the succulent from dying:

-Take the black prince plant out the pot and gently remove the potting soil, whilst avoiding any root damage.
+- Take the black prince plant out the pot and gently remove the potting soil, whilst avoiding any root damage.
+My method for this is to run it under a tap and let the water wash the soil off roots as this is more gently then an other method I have tried.

-Wash the pot it was planted in with disinfectant to kill any fugal disease pathogens that can thrive in damp soil.
+- What you need to do is wash the pot it was planted in with disinfectant to kill any fungal disease pathogens that can thrive in damp soil.
+I just use washing up liquid which works well.

-Replant the black prince echeveria in the new succulent soil which mimics the soil profile of the succulents native environment.
+- Of course, we need to replant the black prince echeveria in the new succulent soil, which mimics the soil profile of the succulent’s native environment.

-Remove any significantly mushy soft leaves to prevent rot from spreading and implement the optimal watering practices, allowing the soil to dry out between bouts of watering.
+This step is crucial.
+I advise removing any significantly mushy soft leaves to prevent rot from spreading and implementing the optimal watering practices, allowing the soil to dry out between bouts of watering.

-The black prince succulent can recover if you replant it in well draining succulent soil so that the roots can dry out properly and stay healthy.
+Your black prince succulent can recover if you replant it in well-draining succulent soil so that the roots can dry out properly and stay healthy, but to be honest, you may need to propagate your plant as described above because root rot has a habit of spreading through the plant and causing it to die back.

 If the black prince succulent is in too much shade then they can lose their black color turning green and the stems can grow leggy as they search for more light.

-A black prince that is in too much shade can redirect its energy to growing the younger leaves in the middle of the rosette causing the older, lower leaves to turn brown, dry and crispy, often falling off the plant.
+From my research, I discovered whats happening here is the black prince that is in too much shade can redirect its energy to growing the younger leaves in the middle of the rosette, causing the older, lower leaves to turn brown, dry, and crispy, often falling off the plant.

 How easy it is to save your black prince succulent depends on how long it has been in the shade.

-If you move the black prince succulent from an area of shade to full sun, do so by gradually exposing it to more light day by day.
+If you move the black prince succulent from an area of shade to full sun, then I recommend doing so by gradually exposing it to more light day by day.

-In which case you can cut off the rosette and plant it in another pot and it should root quickly and form a plant.
+In this case, you can cut off the rosette and plant it in another pot and it should root quickly and form a plant.

 Watch the helpful YouTube video for more on leggy succulents and how to revive them: